The 20 Best Live Streaming Software: Comparison Guide for 2025

 Like most streaming platforms, it can allow you to figure out how you want your live streams to look without investing in expensive editing and mixing software.

-OpenShot stands out as a free live streaming solution as they offer:
+OpenShot stands out as a free live streaming solution as it offer:

 A few drawbacks of OpenShot are that the video broadcasting software only focuses on editing, and some users complain that it crashes when using it on a laptop.
 Also, the software doesn’t offer adaptive bitrate streaming features, which could affect the broadcast viewing experience for your audience.